Krause-a/writings/MarkdownPractice.md

-This should be a document going over my wolberts contribution.

-No. This will be a document of whatever questions I have.
+This will be a document of whatever questions I have.

 ### 1. How can I setup a comfortable setup for my keyboard?